.NET Core refers to several technologies including .NET Core, ASP.NET Core and Entity Framework Core.

 The .NET Core support lifecycle offers support for each release.
 The length of time and degree of support vary based on a few qualifications.

-Customers using LTS will need the latest patch update installed to qualify for support.
+Customers choosing LTS will need the latest patch update installed to qualify for support.
 If a system is running 1.0 and 1.0.1 has been released, 1.0.1 will need to be installed as a first step.
 Once a patch update has been installed applications will begin using the update by default.
 LTS releases will be supported for 3-years after general availability, or for a 12 month Maintenance period after the next LTS release ships, whichever is longer.

 This table tracks release dates and end of support dates for .NET Core versions.